A timeline of 19th-century America

 “

-Going into Business for Himself,” by Mrs. P. P. Bonney (
+Going into Business for Himself,” Mrs. P. P. Bonney (

 Youth’s Companion; August 11)